SEO & Digital Marketing

 Your competitors are adapting

 When we implemented structured data markup and rewrote service descriptions for Lifts West Condos in Vail, the property began appearing in ChatGPT and Perplexity travel recommendations within 8 weeks.
-Specifically, queries like “where to stay in Vail for skiing” and “luxury Vail accommodations” now cite Lifts West in AI-generated answers.
+Queries like "where to stay in Vail for skiing" and "luxury Vail accommodations" now cite Lifts West in AI-generated answers.

-📊 DATA POINT: According to Semrush’s 2026 AI Search Report, AI-driven leads convert nearly 3x better than traditional search leads.
-When a buyer asks a chatbot for a recommendation, they’re not browsing—they’re choosing.
+According to Semrush's 2026 AI Search Report, AI-driven leads convert nearly 3x better than traditional search leads.
+When a buyer asks a chatbot for a recommendation, they're not browsing.
+They're choosing.

 The question isn't whether to adopt generative engine optimization.
 It's how to implement it alongside your existing SEO strategy.